When I am an old woman I shall wear purple

 About this poem

-This poem is included in the anthology Tools of the Trade: Poems for new doctors (Scottish Poetry Library, 2014).
+This poem was included in the anthology Tools of the Trade: Poems for new doctors (Scottish Poetry Library, 2014).
 The anthology was edited by Dr Lesley Morrison, GP; Dr John Gillies, GP and Chair, Royal College of GPs in Scotland, Rev Ali Newell, and Lilias Fraser.
 A copy was given to all graduating doctors in Scotland in 2014.
 We are very grateful for the individual donations which funded the cost of this anthology, and to the Deans of the Scottish medical schools who made it possible to give the books to their graduating students.